AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/identity/index.md

 <InlineAlert variant="info" slots="text"/>

-Previously known as MCID, the Experience Cloud ID (ECID) is a 38 character ID that uniquely identifies each visitor in the Adobe Experience Platform.
+Previously known as MCID/MID/MCMID, the Experience Cloud ID (ECID) is a 38 character ID that uniquely identifies each visitor in the Adobe Experience Platform.

 After the configuration is complete, an ECID is generated and, where applicable, is included on all Analytics and Audience Manager hits.
 Other IDs, such as custom and automatically-generated IDs, continue to be sent with each hit.